flueke/mesycontrol/doc/sphinx/index.rst

 Devices with a red background have conflicting device types (their IDCs do not match).
 A green background means hardware and config parameters are equal.
 Orange indicates that hardware and config states differ.
+No special color means that the state is not yet known (hardware values have not been read yet).

 Using the arrow buttons on the center bar device state can be copied from hardware to config and vice-versa.
 This works for single devices aswell as for